fahadAziz44/software-engineering-test-task/docs/assignment/README.md

 ## Transformation

-After completing the assignment, I transformed this into a **production-ready microservice template** that showcases real-world backend engineering practices.
-The template is now suitable for:
+After completing the assignment, I engineered this into a **production-grade microservice** that demonstrates real-world backend engineering practices.
+The system is now suitable for:

 - Portfolio demonstrations
 - Starting point for new microservices